ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/07-dynamic-arrays.md

         copy all elements from old to arr
 ```

-Let’s try it out… and behold, appending 1 million elements runs *a lot faster*!
+Let's try it out... and behold, appending 1 million elements runs *a lot faster*!
 How can that be?
-Hmm, there is almost no difference with version 2: most of the time we don’t have to resize and then append is constant time.
+Hmm, there is almost no difference with version 2: most of the time we don't have to resize and then append is constant time.
 But now and then we have to resize and then it becomes linear time.
 So the worst-case scenario is $O(n)$, but why does it behave much faster?
 To analyse this we have to introduce *amortised complexity*.

 #### Multiplying by any factor

 In version 3 we doubled the array size whenever we resized.
-But we don’t have to double the size, we can instead increase by 50% or only 10%.
+But we don't have to double the size, we can instead increase by 50% or only 10%.
 As long as we multiply with a constant instead of adding a constant, our dynamic array will behave really nice.
-In fact, in practice it is impractical to double the size, because this will increase the memory usage by quite a lot – on average 25% of the array will be unused.
+In fact, in practice it is impractical to double the size, because this will increase the memory usage by quite a lot -- on average 25% of the array will be unused.

-For example, the Java standard library has the class ArrayList which is a dynamic array – it grows by 50% each time (multiplies by 3/2).
+For example, the Java standard library has the class ArrayList which is a dynamic array -- it grows by 50% each time (multiplies by 3/2).
 And the built-in lists in Python grow by as little as 12% (multiplies by 9/8).
-This means that they have to grow more often but on the other hand they don’t use as much memory.
+This means that they have to grow more often but on the other hand they don't use as much memory.

 <!-- END NOTES -->